 You can purchase tickets online by clicking the “tickets” icon on any show page on our site and will be taken to the Ticketmaster site.
-Purchase over the phone by calling Ticketmaster at 800-745-3000.
-Tickets to State Theatre shows are also sold in person only at the Cumberland County Civic Center box office located at 48 Free Street, free of service charges.
 If tickets do not sell out in advance, they will be sold at the door on the night of the show beginning one hour before doors open.
 Cash and credit cards accepted.
 Remember, we want you to come to our shows so if you have a problem purchasing tickets please call the box office at 207-956-6000 or Ticketmaster before throwing your laptop in the garbage.
-Also, we recommend only buying through the above sources – do not trust or rely on tickets/promises sold by 3rd party vendors!!!

 See Below for our Refund Policy:

 Refunds are not available for ticket purchases.
 All sales are final.
-In the event that a show is canceled, refunds will be available at your point of purchase.
+In the event that a show is canceled, refunds will be available at your point of purchase (less service charges unfortunately — our ticketing company’s policy, not ours).
 Otherwise, please review ticket-ordering information carefully prior to ticket purchase.
 State Theatre/Ticketmaster will not refund or exchange tickets, unless an event is canceled.
 Dates, times, and exact billing of concert subject to change without notice.
 Care for your tickets like cash!
 State Theatre is not responsible for lost of stolen tickets.
 Lost, Stolen, Delayed, damaged or destroyed tickets will not be replaced or refunded, including tickets lost, stolen, delayed, damaged or destroyed during delivery to ticket purchaser.

 If the artist, team, or venue uses Ticketmaster Ticket Transfer, you can send the tickets to anyone you want – free!
 To see if Ticket Transfer is an option for your event, just click the Order Number under Order History in My Account and look for the Transfer Tickets button.